-We regard our copyrights, trademarks, trade secrets and similar intellectual property as critical to our success, and we rely upon trademark and copyright law, trade secret protection and confidentiality and/or license agreements with our employees, customers, partners and others to protect our proprietary rights.
-The steps taken by us to protect our proprietary rights may not be adequate and third parties could infringe on or misappropriate our copyrights, trademarks, trade dress and similar proprietary rights, which could have a material adverse affect on our business, results of operations and financial condition.
-In addition, other parties may assert infringement claims against us.
+The Company regards its copyrights, trademarks, trade secrets and similar intellectual property as critical to its success, and the Company relies upon trademark and copyright law, trade secret protection and confidentiality and/or license agreements with its employees, customers, partners and others to protect its proprietary rights.
+The steps taken by the Company to protect its proprietary rights may not be adequate or third parties may infringe or misappropriate the Company's copyrights, trademarks, trade secrets and similar proprietary rights.
+In addition, other parties may assert infringement claims against the Company.

-We are Dependent On Key Personnel And Need To Hire Additional Qualified Personnel
+We are Dependent on Key Personnel and Need to Hire Additional Qualified Personnel

-Our performance is substantially dependent on the performance of our senior management and key technical personnel.
-In particular, our success depends substantially on the continued efforts of our senior management team.
-We do not carry key person life insurance on any of our senior management personnel.
-The loss of the services of any of our executive officers, our laboratory director or other key employees could have a material adverse affect on the business, results of operations and our financial condition.
-Our future success also depends on our continuing ability to attract and retain highly qualified technical and managerial personnel.
-Competition for such personnel is intense and we may not be able to retain our key managerial and technical employees or that it will be able to attract and retain additional highly qualified technical and managerial personnel in the future.
-The inability to attract and retain the necessary technical and managerial personnel could have a material and adverse affect upon our business, results of operations and financial condition.
+The Company's performance is substantially dependent on the performance of its senior management and key technical personnel.
+In particular, the Company's success depends substantially on the continued efforts of its senior management team, which currently is composed of a small number of individuals.
+The loss of the services of any of its executive officers, its laboratory director or other key employees could have a material adverse effect on the business, results of operations and

+The Company's future success also depends on its continuing ability to attract and retain highly qualified technical and managerial personnel.
+Competition for such personnel is intense and the Company may not be able to retain its key managerial and technical employees or may not be able to attract and retain additional highly qualified technical and managerial personnel in the future.
+The inability to attract and retain the necessary technical and managerial personnel could have a material adverse effect upon the Company's business, results of operations and financial condition.

-The Failure to Obtain Necessary Additional Capital to Finance Growth and Capital Requirements, Could Adversely Affect Our Business, Financial Condition and Results of Operations
+The Failure to Obtain Necessary Additional Capital to Finance Growth and Capital Requirements, Could Adversely Affect The Company's Business, Financial Condition and Results of Operations

-We may seek to exploit business opportunities that require more capital than what is currently planned.
-We may not be able to raise such capital on favorable terms or at all.
-If we are unable to obtain such additional capital, we may be required to reduce the scope of our anticipated expansion, which could adversely affect our business, financial condition and results of operations.
-The failure to comply with significant government regulation and laboratory operations procedures may subject us to liability, penalties or limitation of operations.
+The Company may seek to exploit business opportunities that require more capital than what is currently planned.
+The Company may not be able to raise such capital on favorable terms or at all.
+If the Company is unable to obtain such additional capital, the Company may be required to reduce the scope of its anticipated expansion, which could adversely affect the ompany's business, financial condition and results of operations.
+18

-Our Net Revenue Will Be Diminished If Payers Do Not Adequately Cover Or Reimburse Our Services
+Our Net Revenue will be Diminished If Payers do not Adequately Cover or Reimburse our Services.